 - Hot water, period.

-Given the significance of the water heater, do you truly know much about it?
-We’re here with a couple things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.
+Given the significance of the water heater, do you really know much about it?
+We’re here with a few things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.

 The average lifespan of residential water heaters is 10-12 years.